 \textbf{Observation 2}: \textit{CoT example selection is crucial for math reasoning.
 Simply adding CoT examples randomly doesn't boost performance}.

 The prior study suggests that more CoT examples can improve LLM reasoning performance.
-However, the quality of CoT examples is crucial for fully utilizing the context window.
+However, the quality of CoT examples is crucial to the final performance.
 As shown in Table~\ref{tbl:cotquality}, even with up to 16 CoT shots, random selection underperforms the standard 8-shot setting, which is manually curated for quality.

 \textbf{Observation 3}: \textit{A CoT example contains redundant tokens for math reasoning, which can be pruned to free up space for more informative content.}